👉 Download Report - E-commerce App Retention Trends India

 Payment methods: As per a study, 80.7% of netizens prefer to pay through bank-transfer when they shop online.
 However, there are just 36% of citizens who have a legitimate bank account.
-A low financial literacy rate is also a leading cause for slow adoption of cashless economy.
+A low financial literacy rate is also a leading cause for the slow adoption of a cashless economy.

 Trust: If there is one thing that acts as a major barrier to eCommerce growth, it is trust.
 Though marketplace websites are gaining prominence, consumers prefer to have direct communication with sellers on a peer-to-peer network such as Facebook as it is more personal and warm.
 Sellers are aware of this preference and engage with their customers on social network websites instead of online marketplaces.

 As an eCommerce marketer, logistics and government regulations might be outside your purview.
 However, you can engage and win more customers with a sprinkle of personalization in your customer’s purchase journey—just like Tokopedia did.
-Tokopedia, Indonesia’s largest online marketplace leverages our platform to improve app user retention by 60% and grow their first conversion transaction by 20%.
+Tokopedia, Indonesia’s largest online marketplace leverages our platform to improve app user retention by 60% and grow its first conversion transaction by 20%.

 The eCommerce app adoption is slow in Indonesia.
-As a result, 60% customers that installed Tokopedia’s app, uninstalled it within the first month.
-Tokopedia realized the need to create 1:1 personalized experience for new app users to engage and encourage them to make the first purchase.
+As a result, 60% of customers that installed Tokopedia’s app, uninstalled it within the first month.
+Tokopedia realized the need to create a 1:1 personalized experience for new app users to engage and encourage them to make the first purchase.

-The brand identified the various stages in the customer onboarding journey where they could send the right messages to eliminate ambiguity in communication, and leveraged MoEngage Flows to create a series of integrated cross-channel campaigns.
+The brand identified the various stages in the customer onboarding journey where they could send the right messages to eliminate ambiguity in communication, and leveraged MoEngage Omnichannel Flows to create a series of integrated cross-channel campaigns.
 They targeted users through various channels including push notifications, emails, SMS, and retargeting with personalized messages.